Cutter Gauthier: Playing career

 Gauthier competed at the 2022 BioSteel All-American Game.

 In his freshman season at Boston College, he was the Eagles' leading point and goal scorer, with 16 goals and 21 assists for 37 points in 32 games.
 Gauthier earned All-Rookie team and Third-Team All-Star honors in Hockey East.

-On January 8, 2024, Gauthier's NHL rights were traded to the Anaheim Ducks in exchange for Jamie Drysdale and a 2025 second-round draft pick.
+On January 8, 2024, Gauthier's NHL rights were traded to the Anaheim Ducks for Jamie Drysdale and a 2025 second-round draft pick.
 Shortly after the trade announcement, it was reported that Gauthier had refused to sign with the Flyers, and Gauthier had stated in an interview the previous month that he did not think being drafted by the Flyers was going to "roll over well," because his favorite team as a child was the rival Pittsburgh Penguins.
 Later that evening, in response to questions from the press on the matter, Flyers management confirmed that Gauthier had informed the team in May 2023 that he did not intend on signing with the Flyers; although the franchise had waited in hopes that Gauthier would change his mind, the trade was spurred after Gauthier and his representatives had repeatedly refused or ignored Flyers management attempts to contact him for the past few months, including skipping on the team's summer development camp.
 Gauthier received death threats after the trade amid speculation that his decision was related to Flyers head coach John Tortorella or former Flyer Kevin Hayes, but he denied those rumors and stated that it was a "private matter."

 At the conclusion of his sophomore season, having led the NCAA with 38 goals and tying the Eagles' record for most goals in a single season in program history, Gauthier ended his collegiate career, signing a three-year, entry-level contract with the Anaheim Ducks on April 14, 2024.
-Gauthier recorded his first NHL goal on November 15, 2024, beating Alex Lyon of the Detroit Red Wings, boosting his team in a 6-4 victory.
+Gauthier recorded his first NHL goal on November 15, 2024, beating Alex Lyon of the Detroit Red Wings, boosting his team in a 6–4 victory.
 In his first full season in the NHL, Gauthier had 20 goals and 24 assists in 82 games.
 He was named to the league's All-Rookie Team.

-Gauthier scored his first career hat trick on November 4, 2025 in a 7-3 victory over the Florida Panthers.
+Gauthier scored his first career hat trick on November 4, 2025, in a 7–3 victory over the Florida Panthers.
+He became the fourth player in Ducks history, joining Teemu Selänne, Paul Kariya, and Corey Perry, to score 40 goals in a season when he scored off a one-timer on the power play during the third period of an April 12, 2026 game against the Vancouver Canucks.

+On September 15, 2026, Gauthier was re-signed to a six-year contract by the Ducks.